-- The COBOL copybooks: These are copied to the computer running Oracle Studio as part of the import procedure. - The names of the IMS/TM transactions to be executed through the application adapter.
+The COBOL copybooks: These are copied to the computer running Oracle Studio as part of the import procedure.

+The names of the CICS programs run through the application adapter.

-Use the Metadata Import procedure to generate interaction metadata, as follows:
+Use the Metadata Import procedure using Oracle Studio to generate interaction metadata, as follows: